A Roasted Eggplant Sandwich with Fresh Avocado Salsa

-The aforementioned sandwich stood about six inches tall, was filled with roasted eggplant and yellow bell pepper strips, as well as a tangy avocado salsa.
-It delivers a combination of flavors that complemented each other and is sure to please your taste buds (as it did mine).
+The aforementioned sandwich stood about six inches tall, was filled with roasted eggplant and yellow bell pepper, as well as a tangy avocado salsa.
+It delivered a combination of flavors that complemented each other and is sure to please your taste buds (as it did mine).
 In a few words this sandwich was delicious, fresh, and simple ( and a bit messy too!).
 I was also overjoyed that I was able to use the beautiful heirloom tomato I’d bought from the farmer’s market.

-Aside from making this towering eggplant grinder and being slightly seduced by a seriously gorgeous (and flavorful) tomato, today was also my little sister’s wedding shower.
+Aside from making this towering eggplant grinder and being slightly seduced by a seriously gorgeous (and flavorful) tomato, today was also my sister’s wedding shower.
 The shower was held at a local Italian restaurant.
 The food was delicious, the staff very accommodating, and the guests were all about the room mingling with my sister and other friends and family.
 It was a wonderful day and I am very grateful to have been a part of it.